gtk-kn/gtk-kn/README.md

 ### Platform Support

-Our focus is on Linux, primarily Ubuntu 24.04 LTS and Arch Linux.
+Our focus is on Linux (CI tests every change on Arch Linux, Fedora, openSUSE Tumbleweed and the latest Ubuntu LTS).
 Other distributions should also work.
 Windows and macOS support are planned.

 ### Wrapper classes